aigan/tail-file/README.md

 >The file to tail if the primary `filename` is not found.

 *startPos* = 'end'
 >Where to start tailing.
-It can be `start` or `end` or an actual byte position in the file.
+It can be `start` or `end` or an actual char position in the file.
+NB!
+Not to get mixed up with the byte postion of pos.

 *cutoff* = 5000
 >New files appearing after tailing started, will be tailed from the start, unless they are larger than this many bytes, in which case they will be tailed from the tail.